Create a Model

 Creating a model is not just creating a diagram or a big visualization.

-In modeling, a shape (or symbol) has a contextual, syntactic, and semantic meaning and therefore it is an entity class or entity.
+In modeling, a shape (or symbol) has a contextual, syntactic, and semantic meaning; therefore, it is an entity class or entity.
 It has the meaning that a modeling language or you give it.

 By relating entities, you create a model.
 With a model, you create a simplified representation of the world to communicate about it.